jose-madridejos-gonzalez/Practical_work_2/README.md

 - Added the meta charsets and started the index

 (23/12/2025)
--Finished the basic style.css doc (maybe I'll add some changes)
+- Finished the basic style.css doc (maybe I'll add some changes)
 - Finished the structure of the index (waiting to add personal info)

+(24/12/2025)
+- Added the structure of the about and contact page